PGM-Lab/InferPy/docs/notes/installation.rst

    $ pip install inferpy

-Previous commands install our package only with the dependencies for a basic usage.
+The previous commands install our package only with the dependencies for a basic usage.
 Instead, additional dependencies can be installed using the following keywords:

 .. code:: bash